Revealed: Asylum seekers waiting more than three years for decisions quadruples

 “People develop mental health issues as a result of being stuck in the hotel for a really long time.
 Also, asylum seekers only receive £8 a week after they have a section 95 granted, so they can’t afford to move freely.”

-Durga Sivasathiaseelan, a GP who works for charity Doctors of the World, said asylum seekers were given very limited information to help them when they arrived in hotels.
+Durga Sivasathiaseelan, a GP and outreach coordinator for charity Doctors of the World, said asylum seekers were given very limited information to help them when they arrived in hotels.

 “Some people are in mental health crises at the point I’ve seen them,” she said.
 “Certainly the nature of the conditions in most sites only exacerbates their mental health.”